clue/clue.engineering/www/_posts/2018-11-07 introducing-reactphp-soap.md

 $loop->run();
 ```

 Now what does all of this code mean?
 If you remember one of the [previous blog posts](https://clue.engineering/2018/introducing-reactphp-buzz) you'll see some familiar boilerplate.
-Admittedly, if you've never worked with @reactphp and async APIs in PHP before, the `$loop` boilerplate near the top may look a bit confusing at first, so let's ignore this for a moment.
+Admittedly, if you've never worked with ReactPHP and async APIs in PHP before, the `$loop` boilerplate near the top may look a bit confusing at first, so let's ignore this for a moment.

 If we focus on the `$proxy` part, we can see that this example will execute two method calls.
 These are our RPCs that will transparently be sent to the remote web service and allow us to react to the results of these calls, in this case dumping their results.
 What is worth noting, however, is how this is executed.
 Being entirely async, this piece of code will actually send two requests *concurrently*.